gcescobar13/Gourmet-Swap/README.md

 4) AngularJS Directives

 #### 'Bot' directory:
-Personally launched and developed intelligent chat bot build ontop of C# / ASP.NET using Microsoft's Cognitive Serives and Bot Framework to enhance users experience and meal searches.
+Personally launched and developed intelligent chat bot ontop of C# / ASP.NET using Microsoft's Cognitive Serives and Bot Framework to enhance users experience and meal searches.